Manishearth/manishearth.github.io/source/drafts/fraud.md

 Spray-and-pray scams are cheap because they often spend no effort in convincing you.
 In fact, the "Nigerian Scammer" trope exists because [for scammers running scams against less-savvy individuals, it is highly desirable that the more-savvy individuals self-select out of their pipeline as early as possible][nigerian-why].
 Emails are free, but the subsequent work to correspond with and scam a mark is not.

 Tech-savvy people are, by and large, not prone to these scams.
-One can pick up a bunch of computer security best practices, paired with a rough understanding of the capabilities inherent in the system[^1], and be reasonably secure against this stuff.
+One can pick up a bunch of computer security best practices, paired with a rough understanding of the capabilities inherent in the system[^caller-id], and be reasonably secure against this stuff.

 However, with respect to more sophisticated scams, most people aren't "worth the trouble", or at least think they aren't.
 Most people don't have $25M buttons available to them at work.

 Sure, many professionals have enough savings that it would make sense to mount a sophisticated scam, but also the likelihood of it happening to them is still slight: a scam that takes that amount of effort takes a lot of setup time and can't just be scaled up; you need people with the sophistication to run this scam willing to become criminals, and that just doesn't parallelize.
 There's the old joke: you don't have to outrun the bear, you just have to outrun the guy running next to you.
 You don't have to be unscammable, just sufficiently more effort to scam than other marks of equivalent value.

-Note that sophisticated scams against an individual's wealth [do happen][the-cut] [^2].
+Note that sophisticated scams against an individual's wealth [do happen][the-cut] [^patrick-shoebox].
 "It can't happen to me" isn't quite the right framing, but "it's unlikely this will happen to me" is a common belief, and not unreasonable for many to hold.

 Quoting [James Mickens](https://www.usenix.org/system/files/1401_08-12_mickens.pdf):